How to measure emotions

 Download the free FaceReader methodology note to learn more about facial expression analysis theory.

-Camera placement and lighting are key factors for ensuring high-quality data.
+Camera placement is a key factor for ensuring high-quality data.
 FaceReader works best when the face is fully visible, evenly lit, and facing the camera.

 A webcam placed right above the screen is typically the best option—it gives a frontal view without being too intrusive.
 Placing the camera too low (for example, at table level) can lead to false readings.
 For example, inflated eyebrow positions may look like surprise.